Methamphetamine: Trafficking

 Liu Zhaohua was another individual involved in the production and trafficking of methamphetamine until his arrest in 2005.
 It was estimated over 18 tonnes of methamphetamine were produced under his watch.

 Legal status

 The production, distribution, sale, and possession of methamphetamine is restricted or illegal in many jurisdictions.
-Methamphetamine has been placed in schedule II of the United Nations Convention on Psychotropic Substances treaty.
+In some jurisdictions, it is legally available as a prescription medication.
+Methamphetamine has been placed in schedule II of the United Nations Convention on Psychotropic Substances treaty, indicating that it has limited medical use.

 Research

+Animal models have shown that low-dose methamphetamine improves cognitive and behavioural functioning following TBI (traumatic brain injury).
+This is in contrast to high, repeated doses which cause neurotoxicity.
+These models demonstrate that low-dose methamphetamine increases neurogenesis and reduces apoptosis in the dentate gyrus of the hippocampus following TBI.
+It has also been found that TBI patients testing positive for methamphetamine at the time of emergency department admission have lower rates of mortality.

 It has been suggested, based on animal research, that calcitriol, the active metabolite of vitamin D, can provide significant protection against the DA- and 5-HT-depleting effects of neurotoxic doses of methamphetamine.
+Protection against methamphetamine-induced neurotoxicity has also been observed following administration of ascorbic acid (vitamin C), cobalamin (vitamin B12), and vitamin E.